TwelveOaksSoftware/GateKeeper/README.md

 ## Simple Test
 ![SimpleTask.PNG](Docs/SimpleTask.PNG)

-This scene is a simple test, where once one item is collected the task is complete.
+This scene is a simple test, where once an objective is met the task is complete.
+This scene shows how destroying a wall completes the task.

 ![SimpleScene.gif](Docs/SimpleScene.gif)

 ## One to Two
 ![OneToTwo.PNG](Docs/OneToTwo.PNG)

 This scene allows one task to unlock two other tasks.
 There is no limit to the number of tasks that can be unlocked by one task.
+This scene shows how destroying a wall opens up the next two tasks to become unlocked, allowing them to be completed once the requirements are met.

 ![OneToTwoScene.gif](Docs/OneToTwoScene.gif)

 ## Two to One
 ![TwoToOne.PNG](Docs/TwoToOne.PNG)

 This scene shows how two tasks need to be completed before a third task can be unlocked.
 More than two tasks can be set before another is unlocked.
+In this scene the character must destroy a wall and eat some food before unlocking the drink soda task.
+If the player was to drink soda before completing the previous two tasks it wouldn't be tracked.

 ![TwoToOneScene.gif](Docs/TwoToOneScene.gif)

 ## One or Other
 ![OneOrOther.PNG](Docs/OneOrOther.PNG)

 This scene shows how a single task can be unlocked in multiple ways.
+This scene shows how the character unlocks the eat food task by completing the destroy wall task.
+Then after those two tasks are complete he in essence can go backwards and complete the drink soda task.

 ![OneOrOther.gif](Docs/OneOrOther.gif)